1–A QUICK START GUIDE TO READING TAROT

 STEP 4: DESCRIBE WHAT YOU SEE

-Begin with observation rather than interpretation.
+Begin with observation, not interpretation.
 Let your first move be simple description.

 Ask yourself:

-What stands out first—one detail, one symbol, one gesture?
+• What stands out first—one detail, one gesture, one symbol?

-What mood does the card carry—calm, urgency, pressure, invitation?
+• What mood is present—calm, urgency, pressure, invitation?

-This step matters more than it may seem.
-It slows the mind and anchors the reading in what is actually present.
+This step matters because it slows the mind and anchors the reading in what is actually present.

-Resist the temptation to consult a Tarot book or website for the “real” meaning of the card.
-We will talk about meanings later.
-For now, the goal is direct contact.
+Resist the urge to consult a book or website for the “real” card meaning.
+We will talk about formal meanings later.
+For now: direct contact.

 Just you and the image.